C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 marketGroups.yaml, metaGroups.yaml, types.yaml, typeMaterials.yaml, and blueprints.yaml.
 The importer finds them by basename regardless of their path inside the ZIP (e.g. sde/fsd/types.yaml works fine).

 == Changelog ==

+= 1.8.0 =
+* Added: **Private Trade Hubs** — a new card below the Trade Hubs card allows one or more private market structures (alliance citadels, Upwell structures) to be configured as additional trade hubs.
+Each private hub has its own system name with autocomplete powered by `ett_mapSolarSystems`, an independent character authentication (either the primary SSO character or a dedicated private character), and a selectable list of accessible structures fetched live from ESI.
+Multiple private hubs are supported; each can be added or removed independently.
+* Added: Private hub prices are written to `ett_prices` using the system name as the hub key (e.g. `c-n4od`), which ETT Reprocess Trading reads automatically via `DISTINCT hub_key` — no additional configuration required.
+* Added: Private hub market history is fetched for the region the configured system belongs to, deduplicated against other hubs that share the same region.
+* Added: Deselecting all standard trade hubs is now respected — a price or history run will skip standard hubs entirely and process only private hubs if any are configured.
+Previously, deselecting all hubs caused the run to silently fall back to all five standard hubs.
+* Added: **Changelog tab** on the EVE Trade Tools admin page — automatically detects all active `ett-*` plugins, reads their `readme.txt`, and renders each plugin's changelog section with a link to its GitHub repository.
+New ETT plugins appear here automatically.
+* Added: `mapSolarSystems.yaml` as an optional step 6 in the SDE import.
+When present in the ZIP, it populates `ett_mapSolarSystems` (`solar_system_id`, `name`, `region_id`), which powers private hub system name autocomplete and canonical name display throughout the plugin.
+Missing from the ZIP is handled gracefully — the other five files still import normally.
+* Added: Job progress hub labels for private hubs now use the canonical in-game system name queried from `ett_mapSolarSystems` rather than an uppercased version of the sanitized key.
+The `private_hub_N` internal key is also resolved to the display name via a dynamic map passed to JS.
+* Added: History progress `last_msg` now shows in orange when rate limiting or ESI errors are active, consistent with the prices progress display.
+* Added: `Heartbeat: OK` label now includes a colon, consistent with `ESI: OK`.
+* Fixed: SDE import AJAX step handler had a hardcoded `$step > 5` guard that rejected step 6, and the final-step summary logic was hardcoded to `$step === 5`.
+Both now derive the boundary from `count(ETT_SDE::STEPS)`.
+* Fixed: The JavaScript `SDE_STEPS` array was missing the `mapSolarSystems.yaml` entry, so step 6 was never called even after the PHP changes added it.
+* Fixed: ZIP file uploads were rejected with "not allowed to upload this file type" on some server configurations where `finfo`/`mime_content_type` returns `application/octet-stream` or `application/x-zip-compressed` instead of `application/zip`.
+A `wp_check_filetype_and_ext` filter now force-allows `.zip` files regardless of server MIME detection.
+* Fixed: SDE card stated the full SDE ZIP was ~1 GB; corrected to ~40 MB compressed.
+The misleading "nested paths such as `sde/fsd/` are handled" text was also removed — the SDE does not use nested paths.
+* Fixed: Private hub `region_id` was not included as a hidden field in the PHP-rendered hub card, causing every save after a page reload to overwrite it with 0.
+The job-run guard `$region_id <= 0` then silently excluded the private hub from the price run entirely.
+* Fixed: Structure `enabled` state was always lost on save when the hub card was rendered by PHP (as opposed to JS-built new hubs).
+The PHP checkbox format (`structures[STRUCT_ID] = 1`) and the JS object-array format are now both handled by `ajax_priv_save_hub`.
+* Fixed: `ajax_save_hubs` overwrote an empty hub selection with all five standard hubs before saving.
+Deselecting all hubs now persists correctly.

 = 1.7.0.1 =
 * Fixed: PHPCS — `$step` and `$entry` in exception messages in `class-ett-sde.php` were not passed through an escaping function; both now use `esc_html()`.